2020/21 Conestoga College

 Application to Graduate

 If a student has met all of the requirements for completion of a part-time program, the "Application to Graduate" form must be completed and submitted to the Registrar's Office.
-Forms are available at campuses, CE Offices, college website and the Registrar's Office.
+Forms are available at Student Forms.
 Applicable fee will apply.

 Student Withdrawal/Dropping a Course